 coastal processes) and human history of these regions, their landscapes and the processes that are changing them.

 Each trip will require car pools to get into the field (except

-for the Saturday October 11 L.A. bus tour), so we
+for the Saturday October 11 L.A. bus tour where we meet at Virginia Ave

 must meet promptly at 8:30am in HSS 251.
 More details (including directions)

 will appear at the bottom of this page as they evolve.
 Remember that all